 Global Entry membership expires after five years.

-US citizens, US lawful permanent residents, and citizens of the following countries are eligible for Global Entry membership: Argentina, India, Colombia, the UK, Germany, Panama, Singapore, South Korea, Switzerland, the Netherlands, and Mexico.
+US citizens, US lawful permanent residents, and citizens of the following countries are eligible for Global Entry membership: Argentina, India, Colombia, the UK, Germany, Panama, Singapore, South Korea, Switzerland, Taiwan, and Mexico.

 Note: There may be additional requirements you must meet depending on your country of citizenship.
-Canadian citizens and residents are eligible for Global Entry benefits through membership in the NEXUS program.
+For instance, Canadian citizens and residents are eligible for Global Entry benefits through membership in the NEXUS program, though they're not eligible to enroll.
+Citizens of the Netherlands who are enrolled in FLUX are eligible to enroll in Global Entry.
 If you’re under the age of 18, you must have a parent or legal guardian’s consent.

 You may not be eligible if you provide false or incomplete information on the application; have been convicted of any criminal offense or have pending criminal charges or outstanding warrants (including driving under the influence); have been found in violation of any customs, immigration or agriculture regulations or laws in any country; are the subject of an ongoing investigation by any federal, state or local law enforcement agency; are inadmissible to the United States under immigration regulation, including applicants with approved waivers of inadmissibility or parole documentation; or cannot satisfy CBP of your low-risk status.